Characters of Henry Danger and Danger Force: Jack Frittleman

-Goomer (Zoran Korach) appears in "Live & Dangerous: Part 1", "Live & Dangerous: Part 2", "Captain Man-kini", and "Henry Danger: The Musical" He is the henchman of Frankini.
-Goomer mentions to Kid Danger and Captain Man that he used to be associated with Frankini's sister a long time ago.
-In "Captain Man-kini", Captain Man releases Goomer and Frankini into his custody so that he can temporarily switch bodies with Frankini and get close enough to a plot by another Internet celebrity named GoBro.
-Before Henry Danger was created, he appears in Sam & Cat where he was a mixed martial artist and a friend of Dice.
+In Danger Force, Jack Frittelman is seen in "The Danger Force Awakens" where he was among the villains that were accidentally freed from Swellview Prison.
+He commented that he used to be a good guy.

 Snoop Dogg

 Snoop Dogg appears as himself in "Danger Games".

 Shaun White

 Shaun White appears as himself in "Toon in for Danger".
 He appears at the Hart family home, where the viewing party of the new Kid Danger and Captain Man cartoon is being held.

 Joey

 Joey (Jerry Trainor) appears in "Thumb War".
 He is one of the Thumb Buddies.
 He mentions to Kid Danger and Captain Man that he has a sister who speaks with a lisp.

+In the Danger Force episode "The Danger Force Awakens", the Thumb Buddies are among the inmates that are accidentally freed from Swellview Penitentiary.
+After Jack Frittleman admitted that he used to be a good guy, the Thumb Buddies quote "So were we".